The political framework of Uganda

 The Ugandan President holds executive power; he assumes the functions of head of state, head of government, and commander-in-chief of the armed forces.
 The President is responsible for the appointment of Cabinet, as well as the implementation and enforcement of laws drafted by Parliament.
 The president is elected for a five-year term, with the possibility of reelection without any term limits.

-According to the 1995 Constitution, the legislative power is vested in both the government and the National Assembly.
-The term of the unicameral Parliament is seven years from the date of its first sitting after a general election.
-Currently, the Ugandan Parliament is composed of 529 representatives: 353 of those seats are filled using first-past-the-post voting in single winner constituencies, 146 are reserved for women, and the remaining 30 seats are indirectly filled via special electoral colleges: 10 by the Uganda People's Defence Forces, 5 by the youth, 5 by the elderly, 5 by people with disabilities, and 5 by workers unions.
-In each of these groups, at least one woman must be elected (except for the Defence Force group, which must have at least two women).
+According to the 1995 Constitution, legislative power in Uganda is vested in both the government and the unicameral Parliament.
+The term of Parliament is five years, though an earlier attempt to extend it to seven years was later invalidated by the Constitutional Court.
+Currently, the Ugandan Parliament is composed of 556 members: 353 are elected through first-past-the-post voting in single-member constituencies, 146 are reserved for women district representatives, and the remaining 30 seats are allocated to special interest groups.
+These include 10 representatives from the Uganda People’s Defence Forces, 5 from youth, 5 from people with disabilities, 5 from workers' unions, and 5 from older persons.
+Each of these groups must elect at least one woman, except for the Defence Forces group, which must have at least two women.

 © eexpand, All Rights Reserved.